ZoinerTejada/hdinsight-docs/hdinsight-administer-use-portal-linux.md

 You can use the Ambari Web UI to change the Cluster user password.
 To log into Ambari, you must use the existing cluster username and password.

 > [!NOTE]
-> If you change the cluster user (admin) password, this may cause script actions ran against this cluster to fail.
+> If you change the cluster user (admin) password, this may cause script actions run against this cluster to fail.
 If you have any persisted script actions that target worker nodes, these may fail when you add nodes to the cluster through resize operations.
 For more information on script actions, see [Customize HDInsight clusters using script actions](hdinsight-hadoop-customize-cluster-linux.md).
 >
 >